zilishen/documentation/CLOSED_CONTRIBUTIONS.md

 After any iterative work, close the pull request.
 Since the closed repository is a mirror of the open one, we do not merge changes to it.

-Change back to `main`, create a new branch, merge your internal branch and push to origin.
+Change back to the origin `main` branch, create a new branch, merge your internal branch and push to origin.

 ```shell
 git checkout main